etaif725/optimus-release/README.md

 Every analysis is automatically saved as an **Overclock Profile** with:

-- Timestamp and unique identifier
+- Custom title (editable) and timestamp
 - Complete hardware snapshot
-- All AI recommendations
+- All AI recommendations with inline editing
+- Applied/pending status with verification
 - One-click PDF export

+#### Profile Features
+- **Create Manual Reports** — Build profiles from scratch with guided template
+- **Inline Editing** — Modify CPU, GPU, and RAM values directly (no dialogs)
+- **Platform-Aware Inputs** — Dropdowns show AMD or Intel-specific options
+- **Dynamic Core Count** — Curve Optimizer shows correct inputs for your CPU
+- **Verification** — See if your marked "Applied" settings match live hardware

-Access saved profiles in **Settings > Overclocks** to review, compare, or regenerate reports.
+Access saved profiles in **Settings > Overclocks** to review, edit, compare, or regenerate reports.

 ### 5. OC Tools & Benchmarking